pilotmm/fusedwind-dev/docs/turbine_geometry_and_structure.rst

    Blade structure generated using the ``ComputeDPsParam2`` class viewed from the tip in the rotor coordinate system.

-Note that the third shear web is parallel to the main laminate and intersects the trailing edge panel at r/R=0.65, where it should stop.
+Note that the third shear web is parallel to the main laminate and intersects the trailing edge panel at approximately *r/R*=0.65, where it should stop.
-However, the current parameterisation does not allow for discontinuous DP definitions in the spanwise direction, so instead you would have to set the web thickness to zero.
+Although the current parameterisation does not allow for discontinuous DP definitions in the spanwise direction, this can be handled by collapsing the web DP onto the trailing edge panel DP.
-To avoid overlapping DPs, a check is made for this in the code.
+However, this requires that the meshing code used has a check for zero thickness regions and removes these before meshing.
+If this capability is not available, set the parameter ``min_width`` to something greater than zero.
-By default the ``te_DPs` and ``cap_DPs`` are specified as so-called ``dominant_DPs``, which means that other DPs are moved to avoid overlap.
+By default the ``te_DPs` and ``cap_DPs`` are specified as so-called ``dominant_DPs``, which means that other DPs are moved to avoid negative widths.
-So in the case of the TE web, the web DPs are shifted towards the cap by a default length of 2% chord.
+For DPs not part of the ``dominant_DPs`` coliding DPs are moved to the mid-point between the two.

 .. _bladestructure_param2-top-fig: